 I have been pregnant now 4 times.
 I figured I was up for the challenge of this one.

 My ‘I feel like I could throw up at any moment yuck’ feeling hit hard around week 8, just as my oldest ended his preschool year.
 Summer vacation while completely ill with pregnancy was a challenge.

 We did not go to the zoo like I wanted, we did not try out new playgrounds each week.
 A weekly playdate that I wanted to organize turned into once a month because I just could not make the plan.

 The summer was full of regrets.
-(Good mom or bad mom?)
+(Was I a good mom or a bad mom?)